-1. MITIGATION MEASURES ADOPTED AS CONDITIONS OF APPROVAL Responsibility for Implementation Mitigation Schedule Monitoring/Report Responsibility Status/Date Completed F. Noise Mitigation Measure 2: Operational Noise Requirements for Proposed Rooftop Use The project sponsor shall incorporate the following elements into the project design to ensure that the proposed rooftop use complies with use compatibility requirements in the General Plan and could meet standards set forth in Police Code section 2909 (Noise Ordinance): (1) glazed roof deck parapet walls should be 7-feet high to the north, 6-feet high to the west, and 3.5-foot high to the south; (2) a solid gasketed door should be installed the exit path west of the elevator, and (3) the placement of loudspeakers should be set at a maximum height of 3 feet above the roof deck.
+1. MITIGATION MEASURES ADOPTED AS CONDITIONS OF APPROVAL Responsibility for Implementation Mitigation Schedule Monitoring/Report Responsibility Status/Date Completed F. Noise Mitigation Measure 2: Operational Noise Requirements for Proposed Rooftop Use Use The project sponsor shall incorporate the following elements into the project design to ensure that the proposed rooftop use complies with use compatibility requirements in the General Plan and could meet standards set forth in Police Code section 2909 (Noise Ordinance): (1) glazed roof deck parapet walls should be 7-feet high to the north, 6-feet high to the west, and 3.5-foot high to the south; (2) a solid gasketed door should be installed the exit path west of the elevator, and (3) the placement of loudspeakers should be set at a maximum height of 3 feet above the roof deck.
+In addition, loudspeakers on the roof deck will be directed away from sensitive receptors and volumes shall be limited to an A-weighted noise level of 80 dB at a distance of 25 feet.
+Also, whenever amplified music is generated from the interior of the building, due to a live band or otherwise, windows along 16th and Albion streets must be closed and must be of an STC rating of 28 or greater.
 Project Sponsor along with Project Contractor.
 Prior to final approval of building permit.
 Project sponsor to provide Planning Department with plans approved by DBI that include the required elements.
 Considered complete upon receipt of final plans approved by DBI that include the required elements.
 L. Hazardous Materials Mitigation Measure 3: Hazardous Building Materials The project sponsor shall ensure that any equipment containing polychlorinated biphenyl (PCBs) or Di(2-ethylhexyl) phthalate (DEPH), such as fluorescent light ballasts, are removed and properly disposed of according to applicable federal, state, and local laws prior to the start of renovation, and that any fluorescent light tubes, which could contain mercury, are similarly removed and properly disposed of.
 Any other hazardous materials identified, either before or during work, shall be abated according to applicable federal, state, and local laws.
 Project Sponsor Prior to the start of renovation/const ruction activities.
 Planning Department, in consultation with DPH.
 Considered complete upon submittal to Planning confirming compliance with this measure.